 Introduction

-The majority (approximately 95%) of Ethiopian farmers are smallholders and more than 85% of total employments (FAO, 2022).This shows that smallholder farming takes a major share in the overall efforts being exerted to realize the agricultural growth and development plan of the country.
+Smalllholder farming accounts majority of the people (approximately 95%) and contributes 85% employment opportunity (FAO, 2022).This shows that smallholder farming takes a major share in the overall efforts being exerted to realize the agricultural growth and development plan of the country.
 Even though smallholders farming is responsible for a large proportion of Ethiopian food production (Zerssa et al., 2021), about 60% of farmers cultivate less than 0.90 ha of very fragmented landscapes (Headey and Jayne, 2014).
 Hence, in the long run, this subsistence agricultural production may not be a viable production system to ensure food security (Pingali, 1997).

-Thus, with the ever-increasing population and the limited farmland, meeting the challenge of improving rural incomes will require a transformation of the low input-output farming systems to one that is highly commercialized (Govereh et al., 1999).
+Thus, with the ever-increasing population and the limited access farmland and low input-output farming system, meeting the challenge of improving rural incomes will require a transformation of farming systems as whole to reach the commercialization (Govereh et al., 1999).
 Because of this Policymakers in Ethiopia and elsewhere view agricultural commercialization as an essential part of the process of agricultural modernization, specialization, and structural transformation of the economy toward more rapid and sustainable growth (Pender and Alemu, 2007).

 Consequently, promoting the commercialization of agricultural production is a cornerstone of the rural development and poverty-reduction strategies of Ethiopia (Mohammed Nasir et al.2017).
 Agricultural commercialization is a process of transformation from subsistence farming system to market oriented production system (Alemu et al., 2006).However, information on the current status of smallholder commercialization in key agricultural enterprises in Ethiopia is sparse.
 As known cereal grain crops that are classified within the grain crops category are also produced in greater volume compared to the other crops by commercial farms because they are the principal staple crops (CSA, 2022).
 Especially, five major bowls of cereal (teff, maize, sorghum, barley, and wheat) are the core of Ethiopia’s agriculture, accounting for about 67.45% of the total household consumption and Nearly 9.86 percent and 20.2 percent were used for seed and sale, respectively (CSA,2022).